-Appellants placed strong reliance on the Minority Judgment [Paragraphs 25-30] in M/s.
+Appellants placed strong reliance on Minority Judgment [Paragraphs 25-30] in M/s.
 Raval, (1974) 1 SCC 424 delivered by Hon’ble Justice P.N.
 Bhagwati.
-Respondents contended, the reliance on the Minority Judgment is misplaced.
+Respondents contended, reliance on Minority Judgment is misplaced.

 V. Dhanapal Chettiar, (1979) 4 SCC 214 quoted M/s.
 Raval with approval.

-“In our opinion the Majority (speaking through Hon’ble Justice Alagiriswami) was undoubtedly correct and the Minority stretched the law, if we may say so with respect, too far.”
+“In our opinion Majority (speaking through Hon’ble Justice Alagiriswami) was undoubtedly correct and Minority stretched the law, if we may say so with respect, too far.”

 Constitution Bench Judgment in M/s.
-Raval as well as Seven-Judge Bench Judgment in V. Dhanapal Chettiar are binding which categorically has laid down that application for determination of fair rent can be made both by the landlord and tenant, even during currency of contractual tenancy.”
+Raval as well as Seven-Judge Bench Judgment in V. Dhanapal Chettiar are binding which categorically has laid down, application for determination of fair rent can be made both by the landlord and tenant, even during currency of contractual tenancy.”

 – Hon’ble Justice Ashok Bhushan, N. Motilal v.
 Faisal Bin Ali, [Civil Appeal No. 710 of 2020].